 - Vice Chairman, Surgical Oncology and Gastrointestinal Services

-- Director, David D. Kock Regional Perfusion Cancer Therapy Center
+- Director, David D. Koch Regional Perfusion Cancer Therapy Center

 - Director, Multidisciplinary Disease Site Clinical and Research Programs for the University of Pittsburgh Cancer Institute.